 Please note: this is a temporary list - it’s deleted when you close Web of Science.

-At the top of the page you can open your Marked List:
+In the menu at the left side of the page you can open your Marked List:

 To export the list: